 National register-listed or national registereligible structures and buildings associated with historic farmsteads, tourism/recreational sites, fishing and logging camps, etc. would be preserved and stabilized in accordance with the Secretary of the Interior's Standards for the Treatment of Historic Properties.
 Contributing cultural landscape features associated with these sites would also be preserved and stabilized.
 The historic Hokenson fishery on the mainland at Little Sand Bay may be considered in future planning for rehabilitation and adaptive use as a visitor center or contact facility.
-These actions would have long-term negligible to minor adverse impacts as well as long-term beneficial impacts on historic properties.
+These actions would have long-term negligible to minor adverse impacts t on historic properties.

 For properties currently under use and occupancy leases or life estates, the park would prioritize and determine ultimate preservation treatments following the termination of existing private leases.
 Properties listed in or eligible for the national register could be considered for adaptive use, which would be carried out in accordance with the Secretary of the Interior's Standards for the Treatment of Historic Properties with particular attention to the standards and guidelines for rehabilitation.
 Under the rehabilitation treatment, historic building materials and character-defining features would be protected and maintained to the extent possible, although extensively deteriorated, damaged, or missing features would be replaced with traditional or substitute materials.
 Possible alterations and additions may be appropriate to permit efficient contemporary uses of the structures and buildings.
 Non-historic properties would be allowed to molder or may be removed to restore natural resource values.
-These actions would have long-term negligible to minor adverse impacts as well as long-term beneficial impacts on historic properties.
+These actions would have long-term negligible to minor adverse impacts on historic properties.